47181770/DataScience/source/R/conditionals_loops.rst

   > sfdate("short")
   [1] "19-11-24"
   > sfdate("medium")
-  medium is not a recognized type
+  #输出 medium is not a recognized type